Competition climbing

 Competition climbing is a form of regulated rock-climbing competition held indoors on purpose-built artificial climbing walls (earlier versions were held on external natural rock surfaces).
-The three competition climbing disciplines are lead climbing, bouldering, and speed climbing.
+The three competition climbing disciplines are based on the climbing activities of lead climbing, bouldering, and speed climbing.
 The result of multiple disciplines can be used in a "combined" format to determine an all-round winner (or the "combined" winner).
-Competition climbing is sometimes called "sport climbing", which is the name given to pre-bolted lead climbing.
+Competition climbing is sometimes called "sport climbing", which is the name given to pre-bolted lead climbing, and was the first climbing discipline to hold competitions.

-In competition lead climbing, competitors start at the bottom of a pre-bolted sport climbing route and lead-climb to touch or secure the highest climbing hold possible within a set time limit on a single attempt, making sure to clip the rope into pre-placed quickdraws while ascending.
+In competition lead climbing, competitors start at the bottom of a pre-bolted sport-climbing route and lead-climb to touch or secure the highest climbing hold possible within a set time limit on a single attempt, making sure to clip the rope into pre-placed quickdraws while ascending.
 In competition bouldering, competitors climb short bouldering problems without a rope, with an emphasis on the number of problems completed, and the attempts necessary to do so.
 In competition speed climbing, competitors race-off in pairs on a standardised 'speed climbing wall' using a top rope on an auto belay, in the shortest time.

-The International Federation of Sport Climbing (IFSC) regulates and organizes international competition climbing events, including the biennial IFSC Climbing World Championships, and the annual IFSC Climbing World Cup that is held as a series of events during the year.
-Competition climbing was first featured at the 2020 Summer Olympics in a once-off single combined format per gender, with the results based on a combination of lead climbing, bouldering, and speed climbing performances.
-Climbing at the 2024 Olympics had speed climbing as a standalone event, although lead and boulder are still a combined event.
+World Climbing (renamed from the IFSC) regulates and organizes international competition climbing events, including the biennial World Climbing Championship, and the annual World Climbing Series that is held as a series of events during the year to determine the overall winner.
+Competition climbing first featured at the 2020 Summer Olympics in a once-off single combined format per gender, with results based on a combination of lead climbing, bouldering, and speed climbing performances.
+Climbing at the 2024 Olympics had speed climbing as a standalone event, with lead and boulder as a combined event.
+All three disciplines will be standalone medal events at the 2028 Olympics.